About Health Insurance

 Which portion of my income will determine my rebate entitlement?

-It’ll be determined by your income for Medicare Levy Surcharge purposes.
-This includes your taxable income, fringe benefits, super contributions minus any net investment losses.
+It'll be determined by your income for Medicare Levy Surcharge purposes.
+This includes your taxable income, fringe benefits, superannuation contributions minus any net investment losses.
 If you have a spouse, your combined income will be used to calculate your rebate entitlement.
 Visit the Australian Taxation Office for a full overview.

 What's the definition of a dependent child?